Part of the Hiring Your First Employee hub.

 Ignoring laws can harm your business and cause legal problems.
 Fines from regulators can hurt a small company’s finances.
 Protecting your reputation is as important as avoiding fines.

-When you focus on employment rules, you are respecting your team and helping to create a good place to work.
+When you focus on employment rules, you respect your team and help create a good place to work.
 Getting these tasks right early lets you grow your business with confidence.
 Always ask for help if these rules seem too hard.

 Ask yourself: Do I understand what I need to set up and manage as an employer, or am I planning to figure it out after hiring?